The Vermont Statutes Online

 § 318.
 Procedure

-(a) Upon request, the custodian of a public record shall promptly produce the record for inspection, except that:
+(b) Upon request, the custodian of a public record shall promptly produce the record for inspection or a copy of the record, except that:

-(1) If the record is in active use or in storage and therefore not available for use at the time the person asks to examine it, the custodian shall so certify this fact in writing to the applicant and set a date and hour within one calendar week of the request when the record will be available for examination.
+(1) If the record is in active use or in storage and therefore not available for use at the time the person asks to examine it, the custodian shall promptly certify this fact in writing to the applicant and, in the certification, set a date and hour within one calendar week of the request when the record will be available.

-(5) In unusual circumstances as herein specified, the time limits prescribed in this subsection may be extended by written notice to the person making such request setting forth the reasons for such extension and the date on which a determination is expected to be dispatched.
-No such notice shall specify a date that would result in an extension for more than ten business days from receipt of the request.
+(5) In unusual circumstances as herein specified, the time limits prescribed in this section may be extended by written notice to the person making the request setting forth the reasons for the extension and the date on which a determination is expected to be dispatched.
+No such notice shall specify a date that would result in an extension for more than ten business days from receipt of the request or, in the case of a reversal on appeal by a head of the agency pursuant to subsection (c) of this section, from the date of the determination on appeal.
 As used in this subdivision, "unusual circumstances" means to the extent reasonably necessary to the proper processing of the particular request:

 (A) the need to search for and collect the requested records from field facilities or other establishments that are separate from the office processing the request;

-(B) the need to search for, collect, and appropriately examine a voluminous amount of separate and distinct records which are demanded in a single request; or
+(B) the need to search for, collect, and appropriately examine a voluminous amount of separate and distinct records that are demanded in a single request; or

 (C) the need for consultation, which shall be conducted with all practicable speed, with another agency having a substantial interest in the determination of the request or among two or more components of the agency having substantial subject matter interest therein, or with the Attorney General.

-(2) If the head of the agency reverses the denial of a request for records, the records shall be promptly made available to the person making the request.
-A failure by the agency to comply with any of the time limit provisions of this section shall be deemed a final denial of the request for records by the agency.
+(3) If the head of the agency reverses the denial of a request for records, the records shall be promptly made available to the person making the request.

 (d) In responding to a request to inspect or copy a record under this subchapter, a public agency shall consult with the person making the request in order to clarify the request or to obtain additional information that will assist the public agency in responding to the request and, when authorized by this subchapter, in facilitating production of the requested record for inspection or copying.
 In unusual circumstances, as that term is defined in subdivision (a)(5) of this section, a public agency may request that a person seeking a voluminous amount of separate and distinct records narrow the scope of a public records request.